torbsd/torbsd.github.io/docs/obsd-bbb.md

 Next, the 4-pin TTL serial cable needs to be connected to the BBB.

 There are four pins, black, green, white and red.
-Only three of the pins are used, and the red pin is not used.
+Only three of the pins are used.
+The red pin is not used.

+Match the cable color to the appropriate pin, where pin 1 is labelled J1 on the BeagleBone.

 pin 1: black